kelu124/echomods/tomtom/Readme.md

 * Test the PWM
 * Testing the limits of ADC acquisition (speed / bits)
 * Save images as DICOMs
+* Understand why some GPIOs do not have lower values at 0..

 ### DONE